DaveWM/dave-martin-blog/content/posts/running-datomic.md

 ## Wrapping up

 I hope you've found this post useful.
-If you've spotted any inaccuracies, or you'd just like to congratulate me on what an excellent post this is, feel free to email me at [dwmartin41@gmail.com](mailto:dwmartin41@gmail.com).
+If you've spotted any inaccuracies (euphemism for "glaring security flaws"), or you'd just like to congratulate me on what an excellent post this is, feel free to email me at [dwmartin41@gmail.com](mailto:dwmartin41@gmail.com).
 Thanks for reading.